Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/event-sourced-domain-model.md

   As to whether the new events collide with the attempted operation,
   Or the additional events are irrelevant and it’s safe to proceed.

-## What Are The Disadvantages of Event-Sourced Domain Model Pattern?
+## What are The Disadvantages of Event-Sourced Domain Model Pattern?

 So far it may seem that the event-sourced domain model is the ultimate pattern for implementing business logic,
 And thus should be used as often as possible.